backupbrew/switchbrew/TSEC.md

 | 10-14 | SEQ instruction's opcode         |

 Used for retrieving debug data.
-Contains information on the last crypto sequence created when debugging the SEQ interface.
+Contains information on the last crypto sequence created when debugging the SEQ controller.

 ### TSEC\_SCP\_DBG2